Jajapran/Jakarta-Air-Pollution-Prediction/README.md

 # Jakarta-Air-Pollution-Prediction
-This repository contain the codes and resources for my thesis project, where I develop a model for air pollution levels in DKI Jakarta using machine learning techniques.
+This repository contains the codes and resources for my thesis project, where I developed a model for air pollution levels in DKI Jakarta using machine learning techniques.
 The primary objective is to predict key air quality indicators such as PM10, SO2, CO, O3, and NO2 using Long-Short Term Memory (LSTM) model, a type of Recurrent Neural Network (RNN) well-suited for time series forecasting.
 ## Dataset
 The dataset used in this project consists of historical air pollution data collected from official sources in Jakarta for 12 years.
 It includes:
 - PM10 (Particulate Matter ≤ 10 micrometers)